ifmay/ifmay.github.io/README.md

-# Personal Website Resume for Computer Science
+# Personal Website Resume

-Edited by Sunwoo Kang
+Edited by Isabelle May
 Merged CEEVEE with KARDS from Styleshouts :)

-For any questions on starting a personal website for resume, please contact swkang73@stanford.edu / sunnybd97@gmail.com.
+For any questions on starting a personal website for resume, please contact imay2@zagmail.gonzaga.edu.

 SOURCES AND CREDITS: